 What is elderflower liqueur?

-Elderflower Liqueur is a sweet and floral liqueur that can be enjoyed on it’s own or in a delicious cocktail.
+Elderflower Liqueur is a sweet and floral liqueur that can be enjoyed on its own or in a delicious cocktail.
 This liqueur is made from elderflowers which have their own unique scent and taste.
 The most common brand of elderflower liqueur is St-Germain.
-St-Germain is delicious and can be found at most liquor store.
-It is a little more expensive than some liqueurs so if you don’t want to spend too much, there are less expensive alternatives available.
+St-Germain is delicious and can be found at most liquor stores.
+It is a little more expensive than some liqueurs so if you don't want to spend too much, there are less expensive alternatives available.

 What is Maraschino Liqueur?

 Maraschino liqueur is a sweet, cherry-flavored liqueur that is made from Marasca cherries which are originally from Croatia.
 This liqueur is made with the pits as well as the fruit so there is a slight undertone of almond as well.
 It's definitely a different taste than a cherry-flavored vodka or some other liqueur so be careful when making a purchase.
 I usually use Luxardo or Maraska brand but there are a few others out there as well.

 There are so many different kinds of gin out there and you can certainly use whatever gin you prefer.
 Because this drink has the floral element from the elderflower liqueur, I would suggest using a more botanical gin like Aviation or Aria (both originally from Portland, OR).

 You can make this cocktail more or less sweet.

 Not everybody loves a super sweet cocktail.
 The lemon juice and gin help balance the sweetness from the elderflower and maraschino liqueurs, but this cocktail is still on the sweeter side.
 If you want less sweet, add more lemon juice or gin.
 You can also use the lemon peel and squeeze the peel on the rim to add a sour element and bring out more of the lemon taste.
 If you like sweet, you can add more maraschino or elderflower liqueur.